eddiethedean/sparkforge/docs/markdown/QUICK_START_5_MIN.md

 ---

 **🎉 Congratulations!
-You've built your first SparkForge pipeline in under 5 minutes!**
+You've built your first PipelineBuilder pipeline in under 5 minutes!**

 Ready for more?
 Pick a use case guide above and build something real!